pubkeychain/nips/alpaca.md

 You should not be able to retroactively claim a satoshi with a pubkey that is no longer the last inscribed.

-The relay should respond with an OK message and notify the client if the cornersat was accepted or not. not.
+The relay should respond with an OK message and notify the client if the cornersat was accepted or not.

 ### Rotating keys